HOW TO PREPARE FOR AN ACTIVE SHOOTER

 Because active shooter situations are often over within 10 to 15 minutes, before law enforcement arrives on the scene, individuals must be prepared both mentally and physically to deal with an active shooter situation.

 Quickly determine the most reasonable way to protect your own life.
-Remember that customers and clients are likely to follow the lead of employees and managers during an active shooter situation.
+Remember that students and staff are likely to follow the lead of instructors and managers during an active shooter situation.

 IF THERE IS AN ACCESSIBLE ESCAPE PATH, ATTEMPT TO EVACUATE THE PREMISES.

 - Have an escape route and plan in mind.

 - Evacuate regardless of whether others agree to follow.

 - Help others escape, if possible.

 - Prevent individuals from entering an area where the active shooter may be.